HomeDev GuideRecipesAPI Reference

 Display members of a user group

-- To see all users or groups, leave the Search field blank.
+• To see all users or groups, leave Search blank.

-- Type one or more letters in the Search field to see a subset of users or groups.
-The windows displays any names that have the string in them.
+• Type one or more letters in the Search field to see a subset of users or groups.
+The window displays any names that contain the string.

 Create a group

-When you select Settings > Administer Groups, groups are shown irrespective of the provider used on the website.
-The group provider is shown next to the group name.
+When you go to Settings > Administer Groups, groups display regardless of the provider used on the website.
+The group provider displays next to the group name.

 Delete a group